akikuno/DAJIN/README.md

 ### Input file

-Input file should be formatted like below:
+Input file should be formatted as below:

 ```
 design=DAJIN/example/design.txt